Brett-Tanner/Journal/2024/Jul_24.md

 ## July 12th

+### LMS

+- Lesson index
+  - [x] Add the textless keep up/specialist svgs
+  - [x] Conditionally show arrival/brush up etc only for kindy/ele
+  - [x] Make sure daily activity shows up in the elementary list
+    - [x] Migrate the levels up 1 to match the others (so kindy is 1, ele is land_1 which is included in ele filter)
+  - [x] Merge main into lesson_ui
+  - [x] Figure out how to handle the subtitle
+    - Needed to use turbo streams instead of frames, not with, when updating multiple things from a single response
+  - [x] Once you get here, add the changes to extend the white bg full width & adjust for mobile
+- Add the modal for lesson details/resources
+  - [x] Add the dialog element to the page & style
+  - [x] Add the controller action and base turbo stream view
+- Split out the teacher lessons/views into their own controller
+  - [x] New controller
+  - [x] Update all the paths
+- Add the modal for lesson details/resources
+  - [x] Add the tabbed one for phonics

+## July 15th

 - Need some way of doing the early bird discounts for parties
   - They could be different per school
   - Some schools (new ones) can do free events